More Useful Stuff

 5. Snack on Fat and Protein

 Don’t be like the average guy, who tends to snack on sodium-laden refined carbs.
-In this plan, a protein-and-fat-combo snack acts as a nutritional bridge between two meals separated by five hours or longer (usually lunch and dinner).
+A protein-and-fat-combo snack acts as a nutritional bridge between two meals separated by five hours or longer (usually lunch and dinner).
 This way your body is forced to draw on stored fat for energy, which is good, and you’ll fight hunger while keeping your blood sugar within the ideal range.
 Speaking of fat, you should include a variety of sources in your diet (oils such as olive, peanut and canola; nuts like almonds, pecans, walnuts, pistachios and cashews; and dairy such as Greek yoghurt or butter).
 That fat will keep you from caving into hunger; add fibre for an assist.
 Warning: measure your oil when cooking.
 For meals with starch, use 1 tsp of oil; for nonstarch meals, use 1 to 1 1⁄2 Tbsp (less if you’re adding nuts or cheese to the meal).

 *HOW TO USE THIS PLAN